firtoz/react-router-do-boilerplate/README.md

 ### `bun run test`

 Runs the tests using Vitest.
+This includes:
+- Unit tests for individual packages
+- Integration tests for Workers and Durable Objects using Miniflare environment

 ### `bun run deploy`